 EMORY ATHLETIC FACTS

 - Emory University has a broad-based intercollegiate athletic program with over 400 student-athletes comprising the school's 19 varsity sports.
 Women's golf is the latest addition to the roster of intercollegiate programs with that team beginning play in fall of 2019.

 - Emory University competes at the NCAA Division III level.
 The distinguishing factor in comparing Division III programs to Division I & II institutions is that Division III athletics feature athletes who receive no financial aid related to their athletic skills.

 - Emory is a member of the University Athletic Association (UAA).
 Other institutions comprising the eight-team league include Brandeis University, Carnegie Mellon University, Case Western Reserve University, New York University, University of Chicago, University of Rochester and Washington University.

-- Emory is just one of seven schools in the nation--others include Stanford, Johns Hopkins, Washington University, the University of Southern California, UCLA and MIT -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (4th in 2017-18) and among the top 25 annual of best national universities (t-21st).
+- Emory is just one of 10 schools in the nation--others include Stanford, Duke, Johns Hopkins, Washington University, the University of Southern California, UCLA, MIT, Virginia and Chicago -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (5th in 2018-19) and among the top 25 annual of best national universities (21st).

 - Emory has won a total of 27 Division III national championships.
 The women's swimming and diving team leads the way with 12 national titles (2005, 2006, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018) while the women's tennis team claims seven crowns (1996, 2003, 2004, 2005, 2006, 2014, 2016).
 The Eagles' men's tennis program has captured five national titles (2003, 2006, 2012, 2017, 2019), the volleyball team two national championship (2008, 2018) and the men's swimming and diving program one national crown (2017)